Features:

 Multi-threaded processing

-Pixel Fixer can use mutliple threads to improve performance on multi-core/multi-processor systems.
+Pixel Fixer can use up to 8 threads (up to 32 threads in 64-bit version) to improve performance on multi-core/multi-processor systems.

 Supported cameras: